 If you have ever read a science fiction novel or watched a science fiction movie, you have probably thought, “Will we ever see this technology in the real world?”
 In many cases, the answer is surprisingly yes!

 With advancements in technology, it is amazing to see how far our traditional home security systems have come.
-Most “techy” people have an understanding for what home automation is capable of.
+Most “techy” people have an understanding of what home automation is capable of.
 However, the average user of an outdated security system has no idea about what their system could do with just a few upgrades!

 It may be far-fetched to think that you could have a home with the capabilities of Tony Stark’s workshop.
 However, it isn’t far-fetched to believe that your home could begin to understand and react to your behaviors.
 It isn’t outlandish to believe that your home could notify you when your children made it home safely from school.
 And it absolutely is true that you can tell your home to start cooking dinner while you are away at work.
 This “unbelievable” technology already exists!
-And thanks to all of the advancements in home automation, the benefits of these systems far outweigh the cost, and the cost is lower than most would expect.
+And thanks to all the advancements in home automation, the benefits of these systems far outweigh the cost, and the cost is lower than most would expect.

 Where Did it All Start?